-On 29 May, UN offices, alongside Member States and non-governmental organizations, will hold solemn events to honour fallen peacekeepers.
-Since the first UN peacekeeping mission was established in 1948, more than 3,100 military, police and civilian personnel have lost their lives in the service of peace as a result of acts of violence, accidents and disease.
+On 29 May, UN offices, alongside Member States and non-governmental organizations, hold events to honour fallen peacekeepers.
+Since the first UN peacekeeping mission was established in 1948, more than 3,200 military, police and civilian personnel have lost their lives in the service of peace as a result of acts of violence, accidents and disease.

-International peace and security needs are changing rapidly and this year we are using Peacekeepers Day to focus on how UN Peacekeeping is ‘Adapting to new challenges’.
+International peace and security needs are changing rapidly and this year we are used Peacekeepers Day to focus on how UN Peacekeeping is ‘Adapting to new challenges’.

 UN Peacekeeping is being given new mandates to meet new challenges.
 We are being asked to deploy in new operating environments such as Mali, a vast desert nation where international terrorists continue to threaten national sovereignty and local people.